ITI/mrnes/docs/mrnes.md

 A unique feature of **mrnes** is its support for concurrent simulation of network components at different levels of resolution.
 The point of the design is to enable a modeler to include the impact that computation and communication *other* than that of particular interest has on the workflows of interest, by including their use of network and computational resources, against which the foreground activity competes.

-Foreground computation requests are presented to an **mrnes** endpoint, which queues them if needed to be served by a free CPU core.   **mrnes** allows a model to specify a background rate and per-request computation demand at an endpoint, and have that flow occupy cores under the covers so to speak.
+Foreground computation requests are presented to an **mrnes** endpoint, which queues them if needed to be served by a free CPU core.   **mrnes** allows a model to specify a background rate and per-request computation demand at an endpoint, and have that flow occupy cores, under the covers so to speak.
 In the presence of background computation the requests for foreground computation are more likely to have to wait for a free core.

 Background flows can be introduced to cause foreground frames to have to compete for bandwidth, and so slow down communication.   **mrnes** defines an API for describing attributes of these background flows.
 In all cases the effect of background flows at an interface is to induce foreground frames to  queue for transmission through the interface, using a delay model based on the aggregate background flows through it.
 The level of intensity of background computation and background flows can be dynamically changed in the course of a simulation run, by the model code that uses the **mrnes** package.